Beginners digital marketing for the business owner - ABF

 Therefore, to get the most traffic for your particular search phrase, it is important to be listed as high as possible.
 This is where SEO comes in.

 Google will always want to place the most relevant and most authoritative result for any given search query so it’s important that your page displays these signals when Google crawls it.
 The more of these signals, or ranking factors that you have, the higher the position in the SERP’s.

-The exact ranking factors aren’t published anywhere, however thanks to constant research and experiments carried out by some of the best people in the SEO industry (Moz, SEL, SEO Round Table etc) we have a pretty good idea of what Google wants to see from a site to give it more prominence in the SERP’s.
+The exact ranking factors aren’t published anywhere, however thanks to constant research and experiments carried out by SEO agencies and some of the best people in the SEO industry (Moz, SEL, SEO Round Table etc) we have a pretty good idea of what Google wants to see from a site to give it more prominence in the SERP’s.

 Over 150 SEO experts were surveyed by Moz and these were the results:

 Image credit - Moz

 Best Small business SEO strategy

 A small business SEO strategy will obviously need to be slightly different from a larger organisations, with more budget and dedicated staff.
 This doesn’t mean it can’t be as effective though.

 A useful tip when starting out is, instead of targeting really competitive, highly trafficked search terms, try to go for the lower hanging fruit in the first instance.